 When summer is in full swing, it means picnics, family bike rides, BBQs, and lots of dinners on the patio.
 A popular summer salad which I was never really able to get behind is the traditional potato salad.
 I just find it too heavy with mayo and much too creamy for my liking.
 I do, however, love the idea of grilled corn, fresh dill, and tangy mustard in my potato salad, and that’s just what I did to recreate this classic dish.
 This recipe makes for excellent leftovers, and it’s so easy to whip up to bring along to a lunch or dinner party.
 It won’t leave anyone feeling weighed down by heavy mayo, and you can proudly say it’s vegan!
 Recipe and photos contributed by Sophia Zergiotis of Love and Lentils.

-I was a huge fan of milkshakes growing up (who wasn’t??).
+I was a huge fan of milkshakes growing up (who wasn’t?).
 My all-time favorite ice cream flavor has always been mint chocolate chip, and today, it’s my son’s favorite as well.
-He never, ever gets anything different, it’s mint chip all.the.time.
 I thought of combining these two delicious childhood favorites into one leaner, greener dairy-free drink.
-There’s no artificial color here, the beautiful green color comes from healthy baby spinach.
+The beautiful green color comes from healthy baby spinach.
 The flavor has the perfect amount of mint, and you can top your milkshake with chocolate chips like I did, or cacao nibs for a bittersweet flavor.
+This makes 1 large or 2 smaller servings.
 Recipe and photos contributed by Sophia Zergiotis of Love and Lentils.

 This mac and cheese is 100% vegan and so healthy!
 The ‘cheese’ in this recipe is a combination of roasted sweet potato, mustard, and nutritional yeast.
 The result is a nostalgic mac and cheese with a grown up edge and a rich, creamy, and satisfying dish!
 This recipe utilizes gluten-free pasta, but if that’s not a concern for you, any whole-grain short chunky shaped pasta will work.
 Recipe and photos contributed by Sophia Zergiotis of Love and Lentils. more→

 These cookies are truly guilt free.
 They’re refined sugar-free, dairy free, and filled with nutritional ingredients.
 They are very light and the cacao nibs offer the perfect crunchy texture.
 If you are unfamiliar with cacao nibs, they are nature’s chocolate chips.
 Cacao nibs are literally cacao beans that have been roasted and separated from their husks, then peeled and crumbled.

 One of my favorite meals to make is risotto.
 I actually don’t mind the laborious process; it’s quite meditative and helps slow you down.
 A little splash of water, a stir, a sip of wine – so relaxing!
 But it’s just not realistic on a weeknight when time is limited and there’s a lot going on.
 We had our risotto with a side of roasted asparagus (chopping it and stirring it in is also an option) but you can easily adapt this risotto with ingredients you have on hand; add mushrooms, peas, tomatoes, basil, or other veggies and herbs you may be craving.
 Recipe and photos contributed by Sophia Zergiotis, from Love and Lentils. more→